muSpectre/muGrid/doc/source/Python.rst

 Fields
 ******

-The *µ*\Grid library handles field quantities, i.e. scalar, vectors or tensors, that vary in space.
+The µGrid library handles field quantities, i.e. scalar, vectors or tensors, that vary in space.
 It supports only a uniform discretization of space.
-In the language of *µ*\Grid, we call the discrete coordinates **pixels**.
-Each pixel is associated with a physical position in space. *µ*\Grid supports fields in two and three dimensional Cartesian grids.
+In the language of µGrid, we call the discrete coordinates **pixels**.
+Each pixel is associated with a physical position in space. µGrid supports fields in two and three dimensional Cartesian grids.
 Note that a common name for a pixel in three dimensions is a **voxel**, but we refer to it as a pixel throughout this documentation.